 - Strategic communications training;

-- Management training for senior level officers and supervisors; and
+- Management training for senior level officers and supervisors;

 - Design and development of training materials and Standard Operational Procedures for road policing agencies.

 Selected cities (BIGRS 2020-2025)